 Despite calls for America's colleges to slow down tuition increases, the cost of post-secondary education continues to rise.
-Published tuition and fees at private schools rose by three percent in 2018-19 over the previous year to an average annual tuition of US$35,676, according to US News & World Report.
-But many schools charge far more than that, according to a report by The College Board.
+Published tuition and fees at private schools rose in 2020-21 to an average annual tuition of US$54,880, according to The College Board’s 2020 Trends in College Pricing report.
+But many schools charge far more than that.

 With many Ivy League schools charging upwards of $60,000 a year for tuition, students and their families could find themselves paying close to $400,000 in total expenses over a four-year span – and that's just for one child.
 As tuition and room-and-board costs climb, even high-net-worth families may find it increasingly difficult to fully fund four years of college expenses.